-The Panax ginseng plant has long been prized for its ability to improve mood and subjective wellbeing.
+Most people who buy Panax ginseng plant do so for its ability to improve mood and subjective wellbeing.
 Research on the topic has turned up rather ambiguous results, with some studies showing a beneficial effect, while other show no effect at all.
 Let’s take a closer look at five of the most relevant studies on the topic.

 Study 1: Panax ginseng (G115) improves aspects of working memory performance and subjective ratings of calmness in healthy young adults.
 A study carried out at Northumbria University in Newcastle, UK, tested the anecdotal claims of Panax ginseng conferring a calming effect on those who supplement with it.
 In a placebo-controlled, double-blind study, 30 volunteers with an average age of 23 were treated with either 0mg, 200mg, 400mg of a Panax ginseng supplement for an 8-day period.
 Testing was done on day 1 and day 8.
 On testing days, emotional response surveys were completed before dosing with ginseng, as well as 1, 2.5, and 4 hours after dosing.
 It was found that supplementing with Panax ginseng increased calmness in a dose-dependent manner after ingestion.